 - Track your Time Out successes and improvement areas.

-Audit your Time Outs for accuracy, effectiveness and complete team participation to help identify improvements that can be shared and discussed.
+Audit your Time Outs for accuracy, effectiveness and complete team participation to help identify improvements that can be shared, discussed and implemented.

 - Build a speak-up culture.

-Staff members need to witness evidence of quick response by colleagues and leadership to any concerns they voice.
-This instills trust and confidence in the organization and a sense of responsibility to be vigilant and voice any concern.
+Staff members need quick response from colleagues and leadership to any concerns they voice.
+This instills trust and confidence in the organization and a sense of responsibility to be vigilant and voice concerns.